 This unofficial flag had three main colors: red, white and blue.
 It composed of 13 stripes of alternating red and white lines.
 The Union Jack (British Union Flag) was placed in the far left corner of the flag.
 The Continental Army proudly rode and fought under this flag even before the Declaration of Independence.
 It was also not uncommon to find it flying high at naval bases and forts in their territories.
-Many sympathizers of the Union’s course patriotically carried it, or other variations, on them to war.
+Many sympathizers and advocates of the Union’s quest patriotically carried the flag, or other variations, on them to war.

 - Top Achievements Chalked by William Floyd

 - The Boston Massacre

 Popular among those variations were the ones with the coiled-rattlesnake.
 For example, the flag that was used by the 1765 Sons of Liberty had 9 red and white stripes.
 And boldly on it was the coiled rattlesnake with the inscriptions “Don’t Tread on Me”.
 A similar version of this was carried by the Minutemen of Culpeper County, Virginia.
 This version, in addition to the coiled rattlesnake and the “Don’t Tread on Me” motto, had the words “Liberty or Death” on it.
 Virginia Patriot, Patrick Henry, is the person regarded to have coined the famous “Liberty or Death” phrase.